Achieving Linear Speedup for Composite Federated Learning: Conclusion

 \section{Conclusion}

-This paper introduces \normfl, a novel algorithm for solving composite optimization problems in federated learning.
-By integrating a normal map-based update with a local correction mechanism, \normfl\ effectively addresses the challenges posed by the nonsmooth term and data heterogeneity.
-From a theoretical perspective, we present the first analysis establishing that linear speedup is achievable for composite FL with respect to both the number of clients and the number of local updates, covering both general nonconvex objectives and the PL condition.
-These results are obtained under standard assumptions.
-Numerical experiments validate our theoretical findings and demonstrate the effectiveness of the proposed algorithm.
+This paper introduced \normfl, a novel algorithm for solving composite optimization problems in federated learning.
+By integrating a normal map-based update with a local correction mechanism, \normfl\ effectively addresses the challenges posed by a nonsmooth regularized term and data heterogeneity.
+We showed that linear speedup is achievable for composite FL with respect to both the number of clients and the number of local updates, covering both general nonconvex objectives and those that fulfill the PL condition.
+Numerical experiments validated our theoretical findings and demonstrated the effectiveness of the proposed algorithm.